1951 Jaguar C-type FIA DRUM BRAKE Championship Winner

 THIS CAR IS ELIGIBLE FOR THE FOLLOWING at the time of publishing this advert :-

-a) Motor Racing Legends - The Royal Automobile Club Woodcote Trophy is for Sports Cars from the early Fifties.
+a) Motor Racing Legends - The Royal Automobile Club Woodcote Trophy is for Sports Cars from the early Fifties including drum and disc brake classes.
 Entry is open to original sports cars and selected sports racers from post-War up-to and including December 1955 and all cars must conform strictly to period specification.

 The Woodcote Trophy was created in 2006, when the Royal Automobile Club and Motor Racing Legends got together to launch a race series for genuine, pre-1956 sports-racers and this highly competitive race series is still going strong.